Toronto Team Building to Foster Innovation

 Ever since The Amazing Race hit TV screens around the world, race events have been popular.
 While these are typically offered for strictly recreational purpose, with some adjustment and facilitated debriefing, they can be used to hone teamwork, communication, and planning skills.
 They are also a great way to have your group work in teams to find the mystery location for your team building retreat or corporate event.
 Customized itineraries exploring various parts of Toronto can be offered.

-The range of transportation options and activities can vary depending on budgets.
+The range of transportation options a travel agent can arrange and activities that can be incorporated can vary depending on budgets.

 - Fancy cars